 Residents have their own exclusive plots and properties, however, grounds management falls to the maintenance and on-site staff.
 The grounds are beautifully kept and blend in with the surrounding areas.

-Homeowners at Cunninghamhead Estate will benefit from modern facilities and conveniences.
+Homeowners will benefit from modern facilities and conveniences.
 The site is fully residential with drainage and energy services offered as standard.
 Staff at the park are friendly and are always ready to help new residents settle in.
 They will also help with a variety of queries relating to the wider area.
 Moving into the park is easy, with independent living assured as standard.